-We have not yet derived sufficient revenues to support our operations, as our activities prior to 2020 have consisted primarily of investing in our commercial operations, developing our technology, and conducting clinical studies.
-As a result, we have recorded net losses of \$54.9 million, \$79.9 million, and \$32.5 million for the years ended December 31, 2020, 2019, and 2018, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$234.5 million.
+We have not yet derived sufficient revenues to support our operations, as our activities prior to 2022 have consisted primarily of investing in our commercial operations, developing our technology, conducting clinical studies, and developing our sales force.
+As a result, we have recorded net losses of \$59.7 million, \$80.1 million, and \$54.9 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$374.3 million.
 To date, we have financed our operations primarily through equity financings.

-We expect that our operating expenses will continue to increase as we (i) continue to build our commercial infrastructure, (ii) develop, enhance, and expand the commercialization of our r-SNM System in the United States, (iii) potentially seek additional FDA regulatory approvals for our r-SNM System or other future product candidates in the United States, (iv) increase our commercialization efforts internationally and (v) incur additional operational costs associated with being a public company.
+We expect that our operating expenses will continue to increase as we (i) continue to expand our commercial infrastructure, (ii) develop, enhance, and expand the commercialization of our SNM systems in the United States, (iii) potentially seek additional FDA regulatory approvals for other future product candidates in the United States, and (iv) increase our commercialization efforts internationally.
 As a result, we expect to continue to incur operating losses for the foreseeable future.
 Our expected future operating losses, combined with our prior operating losses, may adversely affect the market price of our common stock and our ability to raise capital and continue operations.

-We expect that sales of our r-SNM System will account for a majority of our future revenue.
-If our r-SNM System does not achieve an adequate level of acceptance by physicians, health care payors, and patients and does not receive adequate reimbursement from third-party payors, we may not generate sufficient revenue and we may not be able to achieve profitability.
+If we do not generate sufficient revenue, we may not be able to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability in subsequent periods or on an ongoing basis.
 If we do not achieve or sustain profitability, it will be more difficult for us to finance our business and accomplish our strategic objectives, either of which would have a material and adverse effect on our business, financial condition and results of operations and cause the market price of our common stock to decline.

-Our r-SNM System currently represents the vast majority of our sales, and we are substantially dependent on the success of our r-SNM System.
+Our SNM systems currently represent the majority of our sales, and we are substantially dependent on the success of our SNM systems.

-Until we acquired the Bulkamid product on February 25, 2021, our r-SNM System was our sole product, and we expect it will drive the vast majority of our sales for the foreseeable future.
+Until we acquired the Bulkamid product on February 25, 2021, our rechargeable SNM system was our sole product.
+We expect our SNM systems to drive the majority of our sales for the foreseeable future.
 As a result, we are substantially dependent on its success.
 We expect that it will take time for us to increase adoption of our Bulkamid products.
 Successfully commercializing medical devices such as ours is a complex and uncertain process.
 Our commercialization efforts depend on the efforts of our management and sales team, our third-party manufacturers and suppliers, physicians and hospitals, and general economic conditions, among other factors, including the following: